filiperomero2/ViralUnity/README.md

 # ViralUnity

 ViralUnity is a simple tool to perform analysis of viral high-throughput sequencing data.
-It comprises a collection of python scripts and snakemake workflows, including several software dependecies, to perform data quality control, taxonomic assignments and reference genome assembly.
+It comprises a collection of python scripts and snakemake workflows, including several software dependencies, to perform data quality control, taxonomic assignments and reference genome assembly.

 ViralUnity runs on *nix systems and is able to process entire sequencing runs in minimal time on a regular computer.

 ## Installation

-ViralUnity is python package that launches snakemake workflows.
+ViralUnity is a Python package that launches Snakemake workflows.
 All dependencies are documented in the conda environment file `environment.yml`.
 We recommend using <a href="https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html">mamba</a> for installation.

 To enable ViralUnity, clone the repo and create the environment:

     git clone https://github.com/filiperomero2/ViralUnity.git
-    cd viralunity/
+    cd ViralUnity
     conda create -n viralunity python=3.11
     conda activate viralunity
     conda env update -n viralunity --file environment.yml pip install .

-Tip: On macOS (with chips m1 or later), one may need to further configure the environment before installing dependencies:
+Tip: On macOS (with Apple Silicon M1 or later), you may need to further configure the environment before installing dependencies:

     conda create -n viralunity
     conda activate viralunity